xxxx

 A Lasting Power of Attorney (LPA) is a legal document that allows you to appoint one or more people to make decisions on your behalf during your lifetime.
 The people you appoint to manage your affairs are called the ‘attorneys’.

-An LPA is a separate legal document to your Will, although many people put them in place at the same time as getting their Will written, as part of wanting to plan for the future.
+An LPA is a separate legal document from your Will, although many people put them in place at the same time as getting their Will written, as they are both a part of wanting to plan for the future.

-You can use a lasting power of attorney to plan for when you no longer have capacity to make your own decisions, and to make sure that these decisions are handled by someone you trust.
+You can use a lasting power of attorney to plan for when you no longer have the capacity to make your own decisions and to make sure that these decisions are handled by someone you trust.

 This includes decisions about your:

 Once you have an LPA in place, you can have peace of mind that there is someone you trust to look after your affairs if you become unable to do so yourself during your lifetime.
-This may occur, for example, because of an illness, old age or an accident.
+This may occur, for example, because of illness, age, or an accident.

-You can only put an LPA in place whilst you are capable of understanding the nature and effect of the document (for example, you have the required legal capacity).
+You can only put an LPA in place whilst you are capable of understanding the nature and effect of the document (i.e. you have the required legal capacity).
 After this point, you cannot enter into an LPA, and no one can do so on your behalf.

 Without an LPA in place, there is no one with the legal authority to manage your affairs, for example, to access bank accounts or investments in your name or sell your property on your behalf.
 Unfortunately, many people assume that their spouse, partner or children will just be able to take care of things, but the reality is that simply isn’t the case.